 Funder: Centers for Disease Control - NCEZID

-Summary: Supports partnerships to enhance U.S. capacity to prevent, detect, and respond to emerging and reemerging infectious diseases through infrastructure, training, and emergency preparedness.
+Summary: Supports partnerships to strengthen U.S. capacity for prevention, detection, and response to emerging and reemerging infectious diseases through infrastructure, workforce training, and emergency response.

-This cooperative agreement from the CDC National Center for Emerging and Zoonotic Infectious Diseases (NCEZID) is designed to strengthen the nation's ability to prevent, detect, and respond to infectious disease threats.
-The program funds organizations that support clinicians, healthcare professionals, systems, and public health entities in infectious disease control across the United States.
-Activities focus on building critical infrastructure, workforce training, communication strategies, and surge/emergency response capabilities, with a particular emphasis on infection prevention, antimicrobial resistance, and coordinated response during public health emergencies.
+This opportunity from the Centers for Disease Control and Prevention (CDC) National Center for Emerging and Zoonotic Infectious Diseases (NCEZID) funds national partnerships to enhance the United States' ability to prevent, detect, and respond to infectious disease threats.
+The program aims to strengthen infrastructure, workforce development, communication, and emergency response capabilities, with a particular emphasis on infection prevention, antimicrobial resistance, and rapid response to public health emergencies.
+Funding will support clinicians, healthcare professionals, healthcare systems, and organizations directly involved in patient care, public health, and infectious disease control.